bootstrapworld/codemirror-blocks/doc/pretty.md

 Most of the time, you should prefer `horz` over `concat`.

+If instead of a fixed number of documents, you have an array of them, you can use `concatArray(docArray)`.

 #### Vertical Concatenation

 `vert(doc1, doc2, ...)` concatenates documents from top to bottom.
 The